-Date: July 18, 2017
+Date: September 14, 2017

 Current Section 3.14, Madison General Ordinances, establishes a Department of Transportation for the City.
 The Department of Transportation currently contains three divisions: Traffic Engineering, Parking, and Transit.
 Section 3.14 also provides for the City to have a Director of Transportation.
-Since the City has not had a Director of Transportation since the early 1990s, the current ordinance contains language stating that the mayor may assign the duties of the Director as necessary.
-The director's duties are currently divided between the Traffic Engineer & Parking Manager and the Transit Manager.
+Since the City has not had a Director of Transportation since the early 1990s, the director's duties are currently divided between the Traffic Engineer & Parking Manager and the Transit Manager.